 Sets associated global extra data.

-If you pass null or empty string as a key value, the given key will be deleted.
+If you pass null or an empty string as a key value, the given key will be deleted.

-Note: Key must contain only printable ASCII characters.
+Note: Key must contain printable (non-control) UTF-8 characters only.

-Note: Before performing the actual data change, this method will ask all registered event listener using the IExtraDataCanChangeEvent notification for a permission.
+Note: Before performing the actual data change, this method will ask all registered event listeners using the IExtraDataCanChangeEvent notification for a permission.
 If one of the listeners refuses the new value, the change will not be performed.